 - 1. The subquery stream definition must define a data window or other view to limit subquery results, reducing the number of events held for subquery execution - 2.
-Subqueries can only consist of a select clause, a from clause and a where clause.
-The group by and having clauses, as well as joins, outer-joins and output rate limiting are not permitted within subqueries. - 3.
+Subqueries can only consist of a select clause, a from clause, a where clause and a group by clause.
+The having clause, as well as joins, outer-joins and output rate limiting are not permitted within subqueries. - 3.
 If using aggregation functions in a subquery, note these limitations: - a.
 None of the properties of the correlated stream(s) can be used within aggregation functions. - b.
 The properties of the subselect stream must all be within aggregation functions.